czarrar/Modularity-versus-Distributed-Processing-of-Visual-Categorization/Introduction.md

 # Introduction

-I see two options here.

-Since the 1800s, debates have raged on the neural organization of cognitive functioning.

 Two dominant theories of cognitive function have been modularity and distributed processing.
-Since the 1800s, evidence has been suggested for both the modular and distributed perspective.
-Lesion evidence of animals has found ... () and more recently stimulation studies in humans (cite) support a localization perspective.

-Debates between modularity and distributed processing

-The first is the theory of modularity.
-Stemming from phrenology, this theory supports functional specialization, suggesting the brain has different modules that are domain specific in function.
-The second theory, distributive processing, proposes that the brain is more interactive and its regions are functionally interconnected rather than specialized.
+Modularity suggests that the brain is composed of distinct units or modules, and each module is specialized for a particular function (e.g., audition or vision) **(cite)**.
+In contrast, distributed processing proposes that each brain area engages in many different processes, and the response across a set of brain regions (and not just one) reflects a particular function **(cite)**.

+I could divide this

+Combinations of these two theories have also been suggested.
+For instance, work in the 1800s has suggested that lower-level functions such as motor and vision might be modular, while higher order functions like memory and attention are spread across many brain areas (cite).
+These debates have continued into modern times.